Our Future Path! A plan for a better world!

 A False Dilemma argument is one that presents limited options.
 This is typically done by focusing on two extremes, when in fact more possibilities exist.
 This fallacy is a manipulative tool designed to polarize individuals into two opposing groups by promoting one side while demonizing the other side.
 This fallacy is also known as False Dichotomy.

 An example of this fallacy might be arguing that you either vote for a given person or bill, or you are un-American.
 There may be countless reasons that someone does not vote for a given person or bill, while still being a true American.
 We should not allow someone to limit our options, we have the right to consider all the options.
+That is, things are not all black or white.
+There are many shades of gray, and many colors.

 False Equivalence Fallacy